betteriot/betteriot-principles/README.md

 ### 8. The vendor MAY publish the device firmware source code under an open source license.

 Assessment: The vendor submits links to a public source code repository or ZIP file.
-The source code is licensed with MIT License or Apache 2 or GPLv3 or at least a license compliant with the Open Source Definition (https://opensource.org/docs/osd).
+The source code is licensed with MIT License or Apache 2 or GPLv3 or at least a license compliant with the [Open Source Definition](https://opensource.org/docs/osd).

 Example: [TheThingsNetwork firmware](https://github.com/TheThingsNetwork/arduino-device-lib)